-How to identify and control this common fungal disease of plum, cherry, apricot and chokecherry trees.
+Learn how to identify and control black knot fungus, a common disease of plum, cherry, apricot and chokecherry trees.

 for Black Knot